The Role of Habits in Self-Management

 The Power of Craving

-Cravings are what motivate the behaviour.
+Cravings are what motivate the behavior.
 They are the reason why we do what we do.
 To build habits that support our goals, we need to leverage our cravings.
-Visualising the reward of our cravings can help us follow our habits more intensely.
-For example, if you’re trying to start an exercise habit, your craving might be to feel more energised and confident.
+Visualizing the reward of our cravings can help us follow our habits more intensely.
+For example, if you’re trying to start an exercise habit, your craving might be to feel more energized and confident.

 Therefore, it would be really helpful for you to imagine yourself with your best physique before and after each exercise.
 This gets you to like the habit more, and it ensures you don’t forget your goals.

-See also Easiest Ways To Improve Your Writing Skills
+See also How To Improve On Your Communication Skills

 The Response